veritem/minimalized/README.md

 # Minimalized

-A Tiny react component modal built with for simplicity and accessbility in mind
+A Tiny React modal component for nextjs built with simplicity and accessbility in mind

 ## Installation